6 Domains Of Cognition: The TeachThought Learning Taxonomy

-They learn early on to fake understanding exceptionally well, and even the best assessment leaves something on the table.
+They learn early on to play the game—tell the teacher and/or the test what they ‘want to know,’ and even the best assessment leaves something on the table.
 (In truth, a big portion of the time students simply don’t know what they don’t know.)

 The idea of understanding is, of course, at the heart of all learning, and solving it as a puzzle is one of the three pillars of formal learning environments and education.

 1. What do they need to understand (standards)?